SamFu1113/K3s-CodiMD/README.md

 ```
 - According to the docker-compose file, I finished the work.

-- The following images is the hint for implementation.
+- The following images are the hints for the implementation.
 	- **deployment.yaml**:
 		![image info](photos/deployment.PNG)
 	- **deployment_db.yaml**: